This is an excellent entry level opportunity for people who want to help families in need!

 - Successful completion of a background check (required for all MCF employees).

-To be considered for this position, apply on our website www.mdcoalition.org, by submitting your resume and a cover letter describing your interest in this position and relevant experience caring for a child aged 0-5, with either behavioral health or developmental needs.
-Applications without a cover letter will not be considered.
+To be considered for this position, submit your resume and a cover letter describing your interest in this position and relevant experience caring for a child aged 0-5, with either behavioral health or developmental needs.

 Applications will be reviewed on a rolling basis.
 Please note that mailed or faxed resumes will not be considered.
 No phone calls please.

-Maryland Coalition of Families is committed to hiring a diverse and talented workforce.
-We are an Equal Opportunity Employer – all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, age, marital status, national origin, disability, veteran status or any other classification protected by applicable discrimination laws.
+In line with MCF’s commitment to building a talented and inclusive staff, women, people of color, people with disabilities, and LGBTQ candidates are strongly encouraged to apply.
+We are an Equal Opportunity Employer – all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, 8gender identity, age, marital status, national origin, disability, veteran status or any other classification protected by applicable discrimination.

-Key words: Human Services, Social Services, Direct Support Professional, social work, mental health, early childhood, entry level
+Key words: Human Services, early childhood, Social Services, Direct Support Professional, CNA, GNA, caseworker, case manager, nonprofit